G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \subsubsection{Human Dataset}

 The next point cloud dataset we explored is a 3D human shape from \cite{chen2009benchmark} that consists of 4,706 points.
-The lens function is the height function normalized.
+The lens function is the normalized height function.
 In \figref{human-result}, we present Mapper graphs along with the parameters used.
-The cover for $G$-Mapper was found in 11 iterations.
-The reference Mapper graph and the $G$-Mapper graph are human skeletons consisting of a head, two arms, and two legs.
-Although each body part of the $G$-Mapper graph has fewer nodes than the corresponding part of the reference Mapper graph, the ratios of any pairs of the body parts are about the same.
+The cover for G-Mapper was found in $10$ iterations.
+Both the reference Mapper graph and the G-Mapper graph represent human skeletons consisting of a head, two arms, and two legs.
+Two Mapper graphs have identical except for the number of nodes in the head and the coloring of nodes in the legs.
+10pt